 The future is fantastically small.
 Driven by improvements in 3D printing and the rise of atom-level materials engineering, microelectromechanical systems (MEMS) are quickly going mainstream as researchers and enterprises alike find use for these devices across the Internet of Things (IoT).
-Called “smart dust” when applied at scale, legions of tiny MEMS now offer the potential to advance everything from manufacturing and communications to data collection and health care.
+Called “smart dust” when applied at scale, the future of MEMS now offers the potential to advance everything from manufacturing and communications to data collection and health care.

 Making a MEMS